 The two most common options for gaining access to solar are solar leasing and solar ownership.
 Solar leasing is having a leasing company pay for and install a solar system on your property.
 You then purchase your electric from them (the lease payment) for a set amount of time; typically a 20 to 25 year commitment.
 Solar ownership is directly purchasing the system.
 Both options have their pros and cons, and it’s wise that you consider both options to make sure you’re getting the best long-term solution with the greatest ROI.

-Here is a look at the pros and cons for both solar ownership and solar leasing.
+Here is a look at the pros and cons of both solar ownership and solar leasing.

 Solar System Ownership

 Solar ownership is when the property owner pays for the complete upfront project cost and takes on full responsibility of the system.
 This includes maintaining and repairing the system after the warranty periods are up (most equipment comes with warranties and most qualified installers will offer additional warranties).
-It also means you will own all of the financial incentives including: the 30% tax credit, depreciation (commercial and agricultural), and the reduction or elimination of your electric bill.
+It also means you will own all of the financial incentives including the 26% tax credit, accelerated depreciation (commercial and agricultural), and the reduction or elimination of your electric bill.

 - Electric savings - you will have reduced or eliminated your electric bill